Project Introduction

 We have heard how disruptive multiple road work sites and traffic delays can be, especially for the freight industry.
 We know that having reliable, predictable journey times is important to everyone.
 Hitting potholes on our main highway is also unacceptable.

 By going beyond basic maintenance, we can prevent further deterioration in roading quality.
-Taking a different approach of more intense rehabilitating and rebuilding rather than just pothole fixing will result in roads of a higher standard.
+Taking a different approach of more intense repairs and rebuilding rather than just pothole fixing will result in roads of a higher standard.

 • rehabilitating longer and more strategic lengths rather than having fewer more disruptive sites